-Command-and-control, or alternatively called "regulation", is a key approach employed by government to ensure environmental compliance.
-In the context of eutrophication management, a suite of regulatory measures should ideally have been available to address different types and combinations of point and diffuse sources of excessive nutrient-loading on a catchment-by-catchment basis.
+Command-and-control, or alternatively called "regulation", is a key approach employed by governments globally to ensure environmental compliance239.
+In the context of eutrophication management, a suite of regulatory measures should, ideally, have been available to address different types and combinations of point and diffuse sources of excessive nutrient-loading on a catchment-by-catchment basis.
 This, however, is not the case, and current regulatory measures mostly focus on point sources of pollution.
-These source directed measures and controls, are elaborated below:
+These source directed measures and controls, are elaborated, first, below: